mikecbrant/verified-permissions-authorizer/packages/provider/README.md

 # pulumi-verified-permissions-authorizer

-Pulumi TypeScript component that creates an AWS Verified Permissions Policy Store and a bundled AWS Lambda Authorizer function that can be wired to API Gateway.
+Pulumi component that creates an AWS Verified Permissions Policy Store and a bundled AWS Lambda Authorizer function that can be wired to API Gateway.

 Outputs include the policy store identifiers and Lambda function/role ARNs.